ICC Cricket World Cup 2011 / Players / Nick Compton

 But most of 2013 and 2014 were also spent with Somerset.
 He carried on where he left off with 1,260 first-class runs at 45.00 and 1,034 at 43.08 respectively.
 Unfortunately for Compton, it seems the England selectors were no longer interested; a suspicion that was underlined when he was omitted from the Lions tour to South Africa that winter.

-Compton, struggling for equilibrium in the aftermath of the rejection, was allowed to leave Somerset with two years remaining of his contract in November 2014 and announced he would take a break from cricket to reassess his options and his future.
+Struggling for equilibrium in the aftermath of the rejection, was allowed to leave Somerset with two years remaining of his contract in November 2014 and announced he would take a break from cricket to reassess his options and his future.
+He chose to continue his career at Middlesex, and duly passed 1,000 runs, albeit with an average below 40, and with England were still struggling to find support for Alastair Cook at the top of the order won another opportunity that few imagined he would get.

 - Read More